michi-gato/libraryblorg/snguyen_cv.md

 Greetings, thank you for visiting my CV.
-Here's a list of
+Here's a list of _professional_ activities that I've done throughout my life that have lead me to where I am today.

 ## SARAH NGUYEN